RAAJRAMSANKARAN/Dhruv-Drishti/README.md

 ## Tool Access

-The tool can be downloaded from the link provided below in zipped format.
+The tool can be downloaded from the link provided below in zipped format "Dhruv-Drishti.7z".

 > **Note:** The file is currently password protected as the associated work is under journal manuscript submission and review.
 > Once the manuscript is published, the password protection will be removed and the tool will be made openly accessible to the public.